sakkshm26/DSA/README.md

 # DSA
-This repository consists of my learnings of some Data Structures.
+This repository consists of my learnings of some Data Structures and Algorithms.